-Software The problems may be caused by your software or disk.
+or disk.
+If you the media ma might be corr The problems may be caused by your software or disk.
 If you cannot load a software package, the media may be damaged or the program might be corrupted - in these instances try loading another copy of the software if possible.
 If an error message appears while you are using a software package you should refer to the documentation supplied with it as this will usually of error messages.